-Chelsea accused of buying victim's silence
+Chelsea accused of buying sex abuse victim's silence

 Investigation

-On Tuesday, Chelsea said it had started an investigation into allegations concerning an individual who worked at the club during the 1970s who is no longer alive.
+Last week, Chelsea said it had started an investigation into allegations concerning an individual who worked at the club during the 1970s and who is no longer alive.

-CNN requested comment from Chelsea on the specific allegations made by Johnson but has yet to receive a reply.

-But in a statement posted to their website Tuesday, the club said: "Chelsea Football Club has retained an external law firm to carry out an investigation concerning an individual employed by the club in the 1970s, who is now deceased."
+In a statement posted to its website last Tuesday, the club said: "Chelsea Football Club has retained an external law firm to carry out an investigation concerning an individual employed by the club in the 1970s, who is now deceased."

 The club also said it has contacted the English Football Association, known simply as the FA, "to ensure that all possible assistance is provided as part of their wider investigation.
 This will include providing the FA with any relevant information arising out of the club's investigation."